whatsnowplaying/whats-now-playing/docs/extras/index.rst

    WARNING: This feature is still in an experimental stage.

+   IMPORTANT: Many settings in this section currently require a restart of the software in order to take effect.

 Need some extra content for audio-only DJing?
 The artist extras plug-ins allow for near real-time downloads of banners, logos, thumbnails, and fan art based upon the